dayne/dayne.github.com/_topics/best_practicies.md

 One time a brilliant brain storming where we took apart a bunch of hard problems and had a plan of attack this was said:

-     "all that is left is everything else" -- Mark
+     "now all that is left is everything" -- Mark

 ## Collaborate